cheukchuen/swiftui-landmarks/README.md

 When using SwiftUI, you can individually animate changes to views, or to a view’s state, no matter where the effects are.
 SwiftUI handles all the complexity of these combined, overlapping, and interruptible animations for you.

 In this tutorial, you’ll animate a view that contains a graph for tracking the hikes a user takes while using the Landmarks app.
 Using the `animation(_:)` modifier, you’ll see just how easy it is to animate a view.

+# App Design and Layout

+## Composing Complex Interfaces

+The category view for Landmarks shows a vertically scrolling list of horizontally scrolling landmarks.
+As you build this view and connect it to your existing views, you’ll explore how composed views can adapt to different device sizes and orientations.

+### Notes

+- The `WindowGroup` scene defined in the app body declares `ContentView` as the root view of the app.